 Check the weather.
 This might seem obvious but double check the weather before you leave and make sure you have everything you need.
 Remember that 50 degrees Fº while sleeping outdoors feels a lot colder so be well prepared for cold weather, warm weather or rain.

 Keep cooking simple.
 Many campgrounds have grills or you can also take a portable grill with you.
 Keeping food simple and stick to things you are familiar with grilling at home in order to minimize the probability of cooking something that no one will eat, which can be an issue when camping with kids.
 Be sure to bring your kid’s favorite non-perishable snacks in case of emergency along with lots of liquids and sweet treats like apple sauce, or s’mores.
+You can check out some great camping recipes here.

 Make sure you are in good physical shape.
 Camping is a lot of fun but it’s also a lot of work, especially when camping with small children as most of the work falls on the shoulders (sometimes literally) of the adults.
 Camping involves lots of physical activity from lugging around camping gear to doing all sorts of fun physical activities out in nature like kayaking, swimming (well maybe not in Florida unless it’s at the beach) and hiking so it’s important that you are in good physical shape and you know your limitations.